Planning your scrapbooking projects

 Scrapping by theme

-There are times when a whole album is planned around a particular event.
+There are times when you plan a whole album around a particular event.
 It may be a life event like a wedding, a graduation with flashback through all the school years, or it can be a vacation trip.
 Some of those events will be associated with tons of photos and you might want to use as many as possible (if they are good enough quality).
 To create a whole album is a much bigger task and will probably require a bit more planning and definitely more time.
 Imagine creating 30 or 50 pages to display 100 photos.
 That is quite a task.
 It will require a lot of work and patience: although you will go about it one page at the time, you will still have a constant reminder that you still have 25 pages to go, or 87 photos to scrap.
 It can also be frustrating if you happen to run out of inspiration for a period of time.
 You see all those photos just waiting to be used, but you are drawing a blank.
 Don’t panic.
 If you keep your focus on the goal, you will be able to make it.
 Make sure you are not stressing yourself too much with tight deadlines either!
 The main advantage of scrapping by theme like this is that you will have a finite number of pages after which you can get the whole project printed.

 The choice of scrapping randomly, chronologically or by theme will depend on your own style of work, if you tend to be the kind of person to have everything in order, or someone who goes a bit as you feel that particular day.
 It can also depend on the photos you are actually using and their number.
 If you have very few photos, it would be harder to scrap by theme, while if you have a lot of them, it would be easier.
 And remember that you can scrap in all three ways, depending on the day, the time, your mood and the photos.
 Are you mostly scrapping randomly?
 Chronologically?
 Or by theme?
 Tell us, and tell us why.